tne-lab/py-behav-box-v2/docs/sources.md

 #### EmptySource

+    class EmptySource()

 Default Source enabling simulated components from GUI.

 #### HikVisionSource

+    class HikVisionSource(ip : str, user : str, password : str)

 Source for coordinating video recording with HikVision CCTV systems.
 Generally intended for sole use with Video components.
+Recordings will start when the Video component is started and downloaded in a separate thread when the video is stopped.
+By default, the source will draw a small black rectangle in the bottom left of the video to assist with synchronization.

 #### NIDAQSource

+    class NIDAQSource(dev : str)

 Source for coordinating connections to National Instruments hardware.
 Has functionality for digital and analog inputs and outputs.

 #### WhiskerLineSource

+    class WhiskerLineSource(address : str ='localhost', port : int = 3233, whisker_path : str = r"C:\Program Files (x86)\WhiskerControl\WhiskerServer.exe")

 Communicates with digital input and output lines represented via a connection to Whisker.

+#### WhiskerTouchScreenSource

+    class WhiskerTouchScreenSource(address='localhost', port=3233, display_num=0, whisker_path=r"C:\Program Files (x86)\WhiskerControl\WhiskerServer.exe")

+Communicates with touchscreen objects represented via a connection to Whisker.

 #### OESource

+    class OESource(address : str, port : int, delay : int = 0)

 Source for coordinating connections to the networking system in OpenEphys.

 #### OSControllerSource

+    class OSControllerSource(address : str = '127.0.0.1', port : int = 9296)

 Source for coordinating connections to the Open Source Controller for Animal Research (OSCAR).
 Has functionality for digital and analog inputs and outputs.

 #### SerialSource

+    class SerialSource()

 Source for coordinating connections to serial devices.

 #### VideoSource

+    class VideoSource()

 Source for coordinating video recording with Webcams.
 Generally intended for sole use with Video components.

+#### BayesOptSource

+    class BayesOptSource()

+Source for coordinating selection of arbitrary parameters (like stimulation or task variables) according to an outcome of interest using Bayesian optimization with gaussian process regression.
+Typically used with the general purpose `Both` component class.